Remarks to the SEC Investor Advisory Committee

 March 8, 2018

 Thank you, Anne (Sheehan), and good morning everyone.
-I want to extent a special welcome to their first Investor Advisory Committee meeting to Commissioner Robert Jackson and Commissioner Hester Peirce.
+I want to extend a special welcome to their first Investor Advisory Committee meeting to Commissioner Robert Jackson and Commissioner Hester Peirce.
 Hester previously served on, and contributed substantially to, this Committee.
 Rob and Hester have brought great intellect, energy, and commitment to the Commission.
 I also express my gratitude to Jennifer Marietta-Westberg and Heidi Stam, who graciously agreed to dedicate their time as new Committee members.
 You are joining a valuable group that shares a common and important goal – promoting the long-term interests of America’s Main Street investors.
 We look forward to your contributions.

 Turning to the agenda for today, I applaud the Committee for choosing the topics that you will engage on during this meeting.
 Rooting out fraud and other harms that affect our retail investor community – whether (1) directly through sales practices that prey on our most vulnerable investors or (2) indirectly through hidden fees or other improprieties – is and should remain a focus of the Commission.